-The NOAA Ocean Service's NOAA National Centers for Coastal Ocean Science, the NOAA Gulf of Mexico Regional Collaboration Team, the Northern Gulf Institute, the Environmental Protection Agency's Gulf of Mexico Program, and the National Wildlife Federation will host the 5th Annual NOAA/Northern Gulf Institute Hypoxia Research Coordination Workshop, "Advancing Ecological Modeling for Diversions and Hypoxia in the Northern Gulf of Mexico."
-The Workshop will be held July 14-16, 2014 at the Mississippi State University Science and Technology Center, 1021 Balch Blvd, Stennis Space Center, MS 39529.
+The NOAA Ocean Service's NOAA National Centers for Coastal Ocean Science, the NOAA Gulf of Mexico Regional Collaboration Team, the Northern Gulf Institute, the Environmental Protection Agency's Gulf of Mexico Program, and the National Wildlife Federation hosted the 5th Annual NOAA/Northern Gulf Institute Hypoxia Research Coordination Workshop, "Advancing Ecological Modeling for Diversions and Hypoxia in the Northern Gulf of Mexico."
+The Workshop was held July 14-16, 2014 at the Mississippi State University Science and Technology Center, 1021 Balch Blvd, Stennis Space Center, MS 39529.

 For more information, contact the Hypoxia Forum Steering Committee Chairs: